 Where you can buy PIVX: Buy PIVX at Binance

 7 – Komodo

 Together with their focus on scalability, interoperability (atomic swaps, cross-chain features, bridging) and security being keys to their identity.
-Komodo provides users with features to protect their right to privacy with for example its Jumblr feature.
+Komodo provides users with features to protect themselves and their anonymity with for example its Jumblr feature.

-The Jumblr feature takes non-private KMD and puts them through Komodo’s own tumblr.
+The Jumblr feature takes non-private KMD and puts them through Komodo’s own Tumblr.
 Making them completely private and anonymous.
-By using the zk-SNARK technology.
+By using zk-SNARK technology.

 “While we here at Komodo Platform believe that personal privacy is extremely important, we respect each individual’s right to form their own personal opinion.
 We believe that each person should have the right to choose whether or not to keep their personal information private.That’s why Komodo offers users the option to make untraceable transactions with the Jumblr feature”.Komodo team about privacy

 Advantages of Komodo: